Laws of Form: The primary arithmetic (Chapter 4)

 The phrase "calculus of indications" in LoF is a synonym for "primary arithmetic".

 The notion of canon

-A concept peculiar to LoF is that of "canon".
-While LoF does not define canon, the following two excerpts from the Notes to chpt.
+While LoF does not formally define canon, the following two excerpts from the Notes to chpt.
 2 are apt:

 The more important structures of command are sometimes called canons.
 They are the ways in which the guiding injunctions appear to group themselves in constellations, and are thus by no means independent of each other.
 A canon bears the distinction of being outside (i.e., describing) the system under construction, but a command to construct (e.g., 'draw a distinction'), even though it may be of central importance, is not a canon.
 A canon is an order, or set of orders, to permit or allow, but not to construct or create.